 Frequently asked questions

-How long will my roof replacement take in Aurora?
+How long will the replacement process take?

 Wind/hail deductible notice